 Here at Face for Business we can provide a call answering service that is personal to you.
 Our PAs answer your calls on your behalf in your company name and act as your company, ensuring reliable and consistent customer service to your customers.
 We can also provide UK landline phone numbers, making your business appear more professional in the early stages when it’s just you, your mobile phone and home office, and helping when your business is growing to keep you from missing any calls.

 In conclusion, taking the plunge into entrepreneurialism is a bold and brave move, but with the internet you have advice at your fingertips, and there are numerous organisations you can tap into for help and advice.
-FFB interviewed a couple of Spark Up Liverpool’s Business Enablers to find out how their programme helps people wanting to start their own business, and you can read it here.
+FFB interviewed a couple of Spark Up Liverpool’s Business Enablers to find out how their programme helps people wanting to start their own business.

 FFB is also co-hosting a FREE event in North Wales on 29th September, at which they will be presenting on outsourcing your telephone calls to a call handling service.
 Click here for more details about the event.